 \subsection{Data description}

 We used Google Trends data to measure the changes in public concern about climate change.
-Google Trend represents a source of big data \citep{choi2012,scott2014} which have been used in many studies for example \cite{AndHel21} studied domestic violence during covid-19, \cite{GuoVar14} and \cite{Yaetal21} studied respectively flu and influenza trends, \cite{Schetal2020} and \cite{Dinetal21} presented applications to unemployment while \cite{Yuetal19} studied oil consumptions.
-In this study, we follow \cite{lineman2015talking} and use Google search volumes as a proxy for public concern about ``Climate Change" (CC) and ``Global Warming" (GW).
-The search volume is the traffic for the specific combination of keywords relative to all queries submitted in Google Search in the world or in a given region of the world over a defined period.
-The indicator is in the range from 0 to 100, with 100 corresponding to the largest relative search volume during the period of interest.
+Google Trend represents a source of big data \citep{choi2012,scott2014} which have been used in many studies, for example, \cite{AndHel21} studied domestic violence during covid-19, \cite{Yaetal21} studied influenza trends, \cite{Schetal2020} and \cite{Dinetal21} presented applications to unemployment and \cite{Yuetal19} studied oil consumption.
+In this study, we follow \cite{lineman2015talking} and use Google search volumes as a proxy for public concern about ``Climate Change'' (CC) and ``Global Warming'' (GW).
+The search volume is the traffic for the specific combination of keywords relative to all queries submitted in Google Search in the world or a given region over a defined period.
+The indicator ranges from 0 to 100, with 100 corresponding to the largest relative search volume during the period of interest.
 The search volume is sampled weekly from 4th December 2016 until 21st November 2021.
 We analysed the dynamics at the global and country level.
-Countries with an excess of zeros, above 95\%, in the search volume series, have been excluded.
-The final dataset includes 65 countries of the about 200 countries provided by Google Trend.
+Countries with an excess of zeros above 95\% in the search volume series have been excluded.
+The final dataset includes 65 countries of the about 200 countries provided by Google Trends.
 For illustration purposes, we report in the top plots of Fig. \ref{fig:inartrajReal1} the series of the world volume.
 The CC global volume exhibits overdispersion with $\widehat{VMR}=102/27.33=3.73$, skewness and kurtosis $\widehat{S}=2.09$ and $\widehat{K}=13.47$, respectively.
-The GW global volume has over-dispersion $\widehat{VMR}=170.42/48.56=3.51$, skewness $\widehat{S}=0.27$ and kurtosis $\widehat{K}=3.22$ (see also the histograms in the bottom plots).
-The country-specific indexes exhibit different levels of persistence and over-dispersion.
+The GW global volume has over--dispersion $\widehat{VMR}=170.42/48.56=3.51$, skewness $\widehat{S}=0.27$ and kurtosis $\widehat{K}=3.22$ (see also the histograms in the bottom plots).
+The country-specific indexes exhibit different levels of persistence and over--dispersion.